derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

 ### **STEP 6**: Download and Configure the OCI Terraform Kubernetes Installer

-- Terraform requires `kubectl`, the Kubernetes command line interface, to interact with Kubernetes from your local machine.
-If you don't have it already, install it by following the instructions for your OS in the **[Kubernetes docs](https://kubernetes.io/docs/tasks/tools/install-kubectl/)**.
+- **Install kubectl**, if you don't already have it.
+Terraform requires `kubectl`, the Kubernetes command line interface, to interact with Kubernetes from your local machine.
+You can install it by following the instructions for your OS in the **[Kubernetes docs](https://kubernetes.io/docs/tasks/tools/install-kubectl/)**.

 - From the same **terminal window** you used in the previous step, run the following commands to download the OCI Terraform Kubernetes Installer: